-College Effect

-Nationally, student drinking rates follow a pattern: Alcohol use generally rises over the summer before students enter college, then increases substantially after their arrival on campus.
+College Effect Nationally, student drinking rates follow a pattern: Alcohol use generally rises over the summer before students enter college, then increases substantially after their arrival on campus.
 Institutions have a narrow window of opportunity for primary prevention.
 Through evidence-based education and prevention efforts, including AlcoholEdu for College, institutions can mitigate the impact of the College Effect.
 To be most effective, these primary prevention efforts should address all students, not just those with a prior history of heavy or problematic drinking.
 Institutions should not overlook efforts to reinforce the behaviors of the healthy majority.

-Consider shifts in behavior that you see between pre- and post-course surveys within the context of the College Effect.
+Programming Tip Consider shifts in behavior that you see between pre- and post-course surveys within the context of the College Effect.
 This phenomenon will exist to a lesser or greater degree on your campus, depending on specific environmental and cultural influences, but in many cases, primary prevention efforts can be used to lessen the impact of the College Effect.

-Examination of Drinking Rates

-Considering the College Effect, here is how your students (n = 1,794) reported their drinking rates on pre- and post-course surveys (separated by four-to-six weeks).
+Examination of Drinking Rates Considering the College Effect, here is how your students (n = 4,757) reported their drinking rates on pre- and post-course surveys (separated by four-to-six weeks).

 Relative Change

 Survey 1 to Survey 3

 Category Your Institution Peer Institutions

-Abstainer -2% -2%
+Abstainer -0.7% -1.5%

-Nondrinker -33% -15%
+Nondrinker -18.0% -4.5%

-Moderate Drinker 35% 23%
+Moderate Drinker 31.9% 6.5%

-Heavy Episodic Drinker 38% 27%
+Heavy Episodic Drinker 9.4% 28.5%

-Problematic Drinker 42% 34%
+Problematic Drinker 30.2% 4.0%

+Programming Tip

 How did your students' drinking behavior change in the four-to-six weeks between these surveys?
 Keep in mind that even small percentage changes can reflect significant differences, especially for low-frequency behaviors like problematic drinking.
 Look at how you compare to similar institutions and think about how you can use this information to inform student programming.
 For example, a relative drop in the share of abstainers could indicate a need for programming to support incoming abstaining students.

-Drinking Rates By Gender Identity

-Men and women often follow different drinking patterns and may experience the College Effect differently.
-Here are your students' drinking categories at the follow up survey (n = 1,794), broken down by gender identity.
+Student Drinking Rates, by Gender Identity An individual's experience with alcohol varies based on a number of factors.
+While biological birth sex informs different physiological responses to alcohol, acknowledging the impact that identities have on behavior is an important ingredient in creating safer campuses.
+Here are your students' drinking rates at the Follow-Up Survey (n = 4,340), broken down by gender identity.
+Note Drinking categories are typically based on physiological differences as determined by biological birth sex (e.g., a biological female who drinks 4 drinks is considered a heavy episodic drinker while a biological male who drinks 4 drinks is considered a moderate drinker).
+As the data here are disaggregated by gender identity, categorization is only based on number of reported drinks without consideration for physiological differences if a respondent's biological birth sex does not match their gender identity.